Psalms For Life

 or wicked hands exclude me.

 David’s world was just as full of hatred and violence as ours today.
-Israelite and pagan armies all wanted David dead.
+Both pagan and sometimes Israelite armies wanted David dead.
 Here he clearly contrasts the evildoers’ character with that of God, before weaving the two themes together in his closing prayer.
-For honest though this psalm is, it’s also brimful of hope.
+And bracingly honest though the psalm is, it’s also brimful of hope.

 Considering God’s purposes irrelevant, self-seekers are constantly drawn to evil.
-Not fearing God, they assure themselves they won’t be caught and punished.
+With no fear of God, they assure themselves they’ll never be caught and punished.
 So they don’t resist evil.
 They thus become fools, as evil takes shape in thoughts, words, and deeds that distort reality and wreak destruction in their lives and the lives of others.

-But YHWH’s boundless love holds the universe together.
-His faithfulness dwarfs the evildoers’ treachery.
+But, says David, YHWH’s boundless love holds the universe together.
+His faithfulness dwarfs all the evildoers’ treachery.
 His determination and ability to set our world to rights are indomitable, his judgments unfathomable.
-Though self-seekers assert their self-sufficiency, God in fact sustains all life.
-He provides shelter, provision, life, and light to all in his household.
+Though self-seekers assert their self-sufficiency, God in fact sustains all life—their lives included.

-When I think evil has the upper hand, Lord, I reduce you to my size.
+Whenever I think evil has the upper hand, I reduce you to my size, Lord.
 But you have the whole world in your hands.
 Help me to love freely, boldly—as you do—and to live wisely.
 Deliver me from evil and shelter me always in the shadow of your wings.
 Amen.

 In your free moments, meditate on these words: